Enes Ünal: Bournemouth

 On 1 February 2024, Premier League club Bournemouth signed Ünal on a loan deal, with the obligation to make the move permanent if certain conditions are met.
 He scored his first goal for the club on 9 March, a stoppage-time equaliser in a 2–2 draw at home against Sheffield United.
 In the Cherries' following match against Luton Town, Ünal set up Antoine Semenyo's winning goal as Bournemouth came from 0–3 down to win 4–3.
 In doing so, they became only the fifth team in Premier League history to overturn a 3–0 deficit.

 On 29 May 2024, the club announced that he had signed a four-year contract.
 In January 2025, Ünal suffered his second ACL injury in training, after a previous tear at Getafe, which would force him to miss the rest of the season following surgery.
+His first goal back from injury was a late equaliser at home hosting West Ham United on 22 November 2025, mirroring his last goal before injury, also a late equaliser at home against West Ham nearly a year earlier on 16 December 2024.

+Return to Getafe

+On 13 August 2026, Getafe announced Ünal's return on a three-year contract.

 International career

 After scoring 25 goals in 24 games for the Turkey U16 side, he was quickly promoted to the U17s, and after scoring his first professional goal in 2013 was invited to join the Turkey U21 side, despite being just 16 years old.
 He scored his first U21 goal in 4–0 win against Malta. Ünal earned his first international cap at senior level on 31 March 2015, replacing Olcay Şahan in the 57th minute of a 2–1 friendly victory against Luxembourg at the Stade Josy Barthel.
 His second cap wouldn't come for over a year, appearing as a substitute in a friendly against Russia on 31 August 2016.
 On 30 September 2016, Ünal was called up for 2018 World Cup qualification matches against Ukraine and Iceland.
 He made his first start and competitive debut for Turkey against Ukraine, on 6 October, in a 2–2 draw.
 On 17 November 2019, Ünal scored his first two goals for Turkey in a 2–0 win against Andorra, during the UEFA Euro 2020 qualification.
 On 1 June 2021, he was selected in the 26-man squad for UEFA Euro 2020.
 On 24 May 2024, he was named in the 35-man preliminary squad for UEFA Euro 2024.
 However, on 1 June, he was withdrawn due to injury.